 You can use Shipstation for shipments made through multiple postal services, including USPS.
 It also allows white label shipment, which can be helpful if you’re shipping your customers’ products directly to consumers.

-The pricing for Shipstation starts at $9 per month up to $159 per month.
-The software offers a 30-day free trial.
-If you are unsatisfied with the service, you can get a refund within 90 days of subscribing.
+The pricing for Shipstation starts from $9.99 per month up to $229.99 per month.
+There is also a high-volume plan available, but you’ll need to speak with Shipstation on its pricing.
+The software also offers a 30-day free trial: if you are unsatisfied with the service, you can get a refund within 90 days of subscribing.

 Stamps

 Stamps is a mailroom management software that allows you to print USPS-approved postage and shipping labels.
-You can automatically import orders from different selling platforms, select shipping method and share the shipment tracking details with your clients.
+You can automatically import orders from different selling platforms, select shipping methods, and share the shipment tracking details with your clients.
+It also helps you avoid many hidden fees and charges, making your shipping much more competitive.

 3. Finance and Marketing